theripper93/theripper-premium-hub/premium-changelogs/filepicker-plus.md

+## Version 3.8
+- Fixed theme colors for Favourites and Grid Size input

 ## Version 3.5
 - Added new recursive file upload.
 Dropping a folder on the FilePicker will now recreate the folder and subfolder structure of the dropped data!https://streamable.com/vqwa3g